ViniciusClement/CRTP-2025/Notes.md

 **SECURITY AND DETECTION**

+**Script Block Logging**
-Script Block Logging - This feature captures and logs the content of executed PowerShell script blocks.
+- This feature captures and logs the content of executed PowerShell script blocks.
 It provides visibility into both legitimate and malicious PowerShell activities, even for dynamically generated or obfuscated scripts.
 Logs are stored in the Windows Event Log under the PowerShell Operational log.

+**Anti-Malware Scan Interface (AMSI)**
-Anti-Malware Scan Interface (AMSI) - AMSI integrates with antivirus software to scan PowerShell scripts and commands at runtime.
+- AMSI integrates with antivirus software to scan PowerShell scripts and commands at runtime.
 It detects and blocks malicious activities, even those using obfuscation or encoded payloads.
 AMSI is widely adopted for enhancing script-level security.

+**Constrained Language Mode (CLM)**
-Constrained Language Mode (CLM) - CLM restricts the commands and features available in PowerShell to reduce abuse by attackers.
+- CLM restricts the commands and features available in PowerShell to reduce abuse by attackers.
 It limits access to .NET classes, COM objects, and other advanced scripting functionalities.
 CLM is enforced automatically for untrusted scripts or when integrated with security tools like AppLocker and WDAC.

-Integration with AppLocker and WDAC (Device Guard) - CLM works seamlessly with AppLocker and Windows Defender Application Control (WDAC).
+**Integration with AppLocker and WDAC (Device Guard)**
+- CLM works seamlessly with AppLocker and Windows Defender Application Control (WDAC).
 These tools enforce policies that determine which scripts and executables can run, adding an extra layer of security.
 Together, they prevent unauthorized or malicious PowerShell execution

-### Bypassing Security Features
+**Bypass Security Features**

-Obfuscation: Using tools like Invoke-Obfuscation to encode or disguise scripts.
+* Obfuscation: Using tools like Invoke-Obfuscation to encode or disguise scripts.
-In-Memory Execution: Running scripts without saving to disk, reducing artifact traces.
+* In-Memory Execution: Running scripts without saving to disk, reducing artifact traces.
-Download Cradles: Fetching payloads directly from a remote server.
+* Download Cradles: Fetching payloads directly from a remote server.

 Execution Policy Bypass
 ```